stefanthoss/stefandroid-blog/_posts/2025-04-04-compare-llm-performance-nvidia-gpus.md

 ![Token/s performance by model and benchmark](/assets/images/llm-benchmark-token-per-s.png)

 It is clear that running an LLM on the CPU results in very low performance.
-But I'm surprised that the A2 data center card also has such low token/s performance, could be related to the lower number of CUDA cores or lower memory bandwidth compared to the other cards.
+But I'm surprised that the A2 data center card also has such low token/s performance which could be related to the lower number of CUDA cores or lower memory bandwidth compared to the other cards.
 Not surprising that the RTX A5000 is the winner here as it is the newest card with the highest specs.

-Across all benchmarks, the smaller 8B parameter Llama 3.1 model is not surprisingly the fastest.
+Across all benchmarks, the smaller 8B parameter Llama 3.1 model is the fastest.
+More on model size in the section on larger models below.

 ## Load Time Analysis